 Professor Rafael Perera (Statistical editor), Nuffield Department of Primary Care Health Sciences, University of Oxford

 Nicola Lindson, Jamie Hartmann-Boyce and Jon Livingstone-Banks share the roles of Managing Editor (click 'contact us' for our contact details).
 Lindsay Stead (one day a month) is our Trial Search Co-ordinator.
 Statistical support is provided by Dr Thomas Fanshawe.

 The success of the group is based on the commitment and enthusiasm of more than 400 review authors who contribute to the preparation and updating of reviews.
 We have more than 90 published reviews and further protocols in progress.
 We would also like to acknowledge the valuable contribution of our peer referees who provide pre-publication review of all protocols and reviews.

 The Cochrane Tobacco Addiction Group is part of Cochrane, an independent, international not-for-profit consortium dedicated to providing up-to-date, accurate information about the effects of health care.
 The National Institute for Health Research (NIHR) is the largest funder of the Cochrane Tobacco Addiction Group and provides core funding for the Editorial Base.
 We also receive project specific funding from Cancer Research UK (CRUK) and the British Heart Foundation (BHF).

 As well as reviews of the evidence on interventions to prevent and treat tobacco addiction, the Tobacco Addiction Review Group also provide support for authors working on reviews that do not sit within the remit of other existing Cochrane Review Groups.
-To date, this includes reviews on e-learning interventions, interventions for food allergies, Diagnostic Test Accuracy reviews and a review of antifibrinolytic therapy to reduce haemoptysis from any cause.
+To date, this includes reviews on e-learning interventions, interventions for food allergies, transgender health and a review of antifibrinolytic therapy to reduce haemoptysis from any cause.

 Kate Cahill - Chris Silagy Prize